Background pattern

 Do not stop taking this medication or change the dose your doctor has prescribed without discussing it with your doctor first.

-The experience with fingolimod in older adults (over 65 years) is limited.
-If you have any doubts, consult your doctor.
+Experience with fingolimod in elderly patients (over 65 years) is limited.
+If in doubt, consult your doctor.

 Children and adolescents

-Fingolimod should not be administered to children under 10 years of age as it has not been studied in patients with MS in this age group.
+Fingolimod should not be administered to children under 10 years of age, as it has not been studied in patients with MS in this age group.

 The warnings and precautions mentioned above also apply to children and adolescents.
 The following information is especially important for children and adolescents and their caregivers:

-• If you suffer from depression or anxiety or if you feel depressed or anxious during treatment with Fingolimod SUN, inform your doctor.
+• If you suffer from depression or anxiety or if during treatment with Fingolimod SUN you feel depressed or anxious, tell your doctor.
 You may need closer monitoring.

 Other medications and Fingolimod SUN

-Inform your doctor or pharmacist if you are taking, have taken recently, or may need to take any other medication.
-Inform your doctor if you are taking any of the following medications:
+Tell your doctor or pharmacist if you are taking, have recently taken, or may need to take any other medication.
+Tell your doctor if you are taking any of the following medications:

 • medications that suppress or modulate the immune system, including other medications used to treat MS, such as interferon beta, glatiramer acetate, natalizumab, mitoxantrone, teriflunomide, dimethyl fumarate, or alemtuzumab.
-You should not use Fingolimod SUN with these medications because this could intensify the effect on the immune system (see also "Do not take Fingolimod SUN").
+You should not use Fingolimod SUN with these medications because it could intensify the effect on the immune system (see also "Do not take Fingolimod SUN").

 • corticosteroids due to an added effect on the immune system.